rjfinn/stablefund-stake-utility/README.md

 ## config.json Structure

 The config file is a JSON object.
-It's actually not necessary and you can skip down to Usage if you want to simply hard code these values into the StakeUtil module when you instantiate it.
+It's actually not necessary and you can skip down to <a href="#Usage">Usage</a> if you want to simply hard code these values into the StakeUtil module when you instantiate it.

         {
 		    "stablefund.app": {  // site name